awertnex/heaven-hell_continuum/README.md

 cc build.c -std=c99 -o build # -std=c99 optional, but preferred
 ./build
 ```
-if build successful, run heaven-hell_continuum with `./bin/heaven-hell_continuum`\
+if build successful, run 'Heaven-Hell Continuum' with `./bin/heaven-hell_continuum`\

 **additional commands**
 - help `./build help`
 - build launcher with `./build launcher` and run with `./bin/launcher`
-    - the launcher creates a directory 'heaven-hell_continuum/' in your 'HOME' directory
+    - the launcher creates a directory 'Heaven-Hell Continuum/' in your 'HOME' directory
-    - all heaven-hell_continuum instances will be stored in 'heaven-hell_continuum/instances/'
+    - all 'Heaven-Hell Continuum' instances will be stored in 'Heaven-Hell Continuum/instances/'
-    - the default path to 'heaven-hell_continuum/' can be changed from the file 'dir.c' in the function 'init_paths()' before building
+    - the default path to 'Heaven-Hell Continuum/' can be changed from the file 'dir.c' in the function 'init_paths()' before building
 - build engine with `./build engine` and run with `./bin/engine`
 - list available tests with `./build list`
     - this command searches the directory 'src/tests/' and loads all `.c` file names into an array to list